Toccata-Lang/toccata/README.md

 cond/either/and/or can be implemented using deferred redex superposition makes miniKanren trivial also make parsing trivial.
-Eliminate grammar and recursive descent deferred redex makes esb's obsolete.
+Eliminate grammar and recursive descent deferred redex can be used to implement laziness deferred redex makes esb's obsolete.
 May not even need that closures can be limited to single arity in the parser Because of optimality, deforestation might be trivial as would multi modules